WeihuanHuang/WeihuanHuang.github.io/_pages/about.md

 - Weihuan Huang's **research interests** encompass probability, statistics, simulation, optimization, and their interfaces with financial engineering, risk management, operations management, econometrics, and machine learning.

 - Weihuan Huang's work has been **published** in several prestigious academic journals, including the UTD journal ***Operations Research***.
-He is the **PI** of a young scientists fund program of NSFC and participates in seven NSFC grants, two of which are major programs.
+He is the **PI** of a young scientists fund program of NSFC and participates in seven NSFC grants, including two major programs.

 Contact Information
 ======